OmkumarMangukiya/buildmcp.space/README.md

 ## Overview

 MCP Builder is a powerful platform that enables users to create, manage, and share Model Context Protocols (MCPs).
-It provides a seamless experience for building, hosting, and utilizing MCPs across different AI platforms.
+It provides a seamless experience for building, and utilizing MCPs across different AI platforms.

 ## Features